2 Samuel 19 — Grief, grudges, and the messy politics of a king's return

 All across , people were arguing.
 It was the kind of national debate that happens when there's a power vacuum and nobody wants to make the first move.
 The conversation went something like this:

 "Why should you be the last to bring me home?
-The rest of is already talking about it.
+The rest of Israel is already talking about it.
 You're my family — my own flesh and blood.
 Why would you be the ones dragging your feet?"

 "You're family too.
 And I swear before God — you will be the commander of my army from now on, replacing Joab."

-Think about that for a second. just offered his top military position to the guy who had been fighting against him.
+Think about that for a second.
+David just offered his top military position to the guy who had been fighting against him.
 It was brilliant politics — it unified overnight.
 Every man in the tribe was swayed.
 They sent word to the king: "Come home.
 Bring everyone."

-So came back to the , and all of came to to meet him and escort him across.
+So David came back to the , and all of came to to meet him and escort him across.

 Well, guess who showed up first to welcome the king home.
-Shimei came rushing down with a thousand men from Benjamin.
-Ziba — the servant from household — was right behind him with his fifteen sons and twenty servants, all of them scrambling to the to help transport the king's household across.
+Shimei came rushing down with a thousand men from .
+Ziba — the servant from Saul's household — was right behind him with his fifteen sons and twenty servants, all of them scrambling to the to help transport the king's household across.

 Abishai wasn't having it.
 He spoke up immediately:

-But shut it down:
+But David shut it down:

 "What is it with you sons of Zeruiah?
 Why do you have to make yourselves my adversary today?
-Is anyone going to be executed in today?
-I know that today I am king over again."
+Is anyone going to be executed in Israel today?
+I know that today I am king over Israel again."

-Then turned to Shimei and said:
+Then David turned to Shimei and said:

 "You will not die."